traai/drl-tutorial/tasks.md

 ### Extra challenges:

 4. Full episode returns are called Monte Carlo returns.
 These have high variance.
 Discounting helps to some extent.
 But, gradients are still noisy, since returns modulate the gradients.
 Try including a baseline to reduce the variance in episodic returns.
-This can be done (**already done for you in** `pg_with_baseline.py`**!**) by setting up another network that outputs the value (expected return) of a state.
+This can be done (**already done for you in** `pg_with_baseline_task.py`**!**) by setting up another network that outputs the value (expected return) of a state.
 Can you use it to **compute the advantages**, as opposed to full returns.
 Then you can you the advantages to modulate the gradients!
+Solution in `pg_with_baseline.py`, but try figuring it out yourself first to see if you get the concept of baselines and action advantages.

 5. Try using same network for policy and value/baseline. **Hint**: Last but one layer (before output) can have **two heads**, one giving the policy and other giving value.
 A single loss function (summed) for both can also be constructed, to compute gradients more efficiently.